 The Marvel star Brie Larson, who plays “Carol Danvers” in Captain Marvel, has been working on self-growth.
 Both personal and emotional.
 The actress is focusing and has stopped trying to please everyone for the sake of being nice.
-She has worked on her mindset and is now more vocal about her feelings, caring less about what others may feel like and getting her message across.
+She has worked on her mindset and is now more vocal about her feelings, caring less about what others may feel like, and getting her message across.
+In order to fully grasp Marvel, watch the marvel movies in chronological order.

 Recently Larson has picked up archery as a hobby, she posted pictures of her practicing, and it got all the fans on Instagram excited.